-SMART recovery is not a 12-step program and helps concerned family and friends develop tools to support their loved one.
+SMART Recovery is not a 12-step program and helps concerned family and friends develop tools to support their loved ones.

 Parents of Addicted Loved ones provides hope and support through addiction education for parents dealing with an addicted loved one.